-I. Retirement Benefits
+K. Retirement Benefits

-MIT offers retirement and post-retirement benefits to its employees, consisting of a defined benefit plan and a defined contribution plan.
-The plans cover substantially all employees of MIT.
+MIT offers a defined benefit plan and a defined contribution plan to its employees.
+The plans cover substantially all of MIT's employees.

 MIT contributes to the defined benefit plan amounts that are actuarially determined to provide the retirement plan with sufficient assets to meet future benefit requirements.
-There were no contributions to the defined benefit plan in 2007 or 2006.
+There were no contributions to the defined benefit plan in 2008 or 2007.

-For purposes of calculating net periodic pension cost for the defined benefit plan, plan amendments are amortized in a straight line basis over the average future service to expected retirement of active participants at the date of the amendment.
-Cumulative gains and losses (including changes in assumptions) in excess of 10% of the greater of the projected benefit obligation and the market related value of assets are amortized over the average future service of active participants.
+For purposes of calculating net periodic pension cost for the defined benefit plan, plan amendments are amortized on a straight line basis over the average future service to expected retirement of active participants at the date of the amendment.
+Cumulative gains and losses (including changes in assumptions) in excess of 10 percent of the greater of the projected benefit obligation and the market related value of assets are amortized over the average future service of active participants.
 The annual amortization shall not be less than the total amount of unrecognized gains and losses up to \$1 million.